codelibs/fess-docs/en/9.0/config/replication.rst

     </requestHandler>
     ...

-Register the crawl settings as well as Fess starts after the normal construction.
-Steps to building the index for Fess remains especially as normal building procedures.
+Register the crawl settings as well as |Fess| starts after the normal construction.
+Steps to building the index for |Fess| remains especially as normal building procedures.

-Search for Fess building
+Search for |Fess| building
 ------------------------

-Fess, download and install the.\ ``/ /opt/fess_slave`` To assume you installed.
+|Fess| , download and install the.\ ``/ /opt/fess_slave`` To assume you
+installed.
 Edit the SOLR/core1/conf/solrconfig.XML like the following.

 ::